 1956

-We were founded in 1956 and received non-profit status in 1957 as Laguna Honda Hospital Volunteers, Inc., a philanthropic organization established to help fund amenities for residents of Laguna Honda Hospital and Rehabilitation Center (Laguna Honda), a 62-acre skilled nursing and rehabilitation facility owned and operated by the San Francisco Department of Public Health.
+CityBridge Laguna Honda was founded in 1956 and received non-profit status in 1957 as Laguna Honda Hospital Volunteers, Inc., a philanthropic organization established to help fund amenities for residents of Laguna Honda Hospital and Rehabilitation Center (Laguna Honda).

 San Francisco businessman Gerald Simon founded the group to help fund amenities for Laguna Honda residents.
 Early projects included getting patients modern wheelchairs, furnishing the visitors’ lounge and dining room, buying a color TV and player piano, sourcing power tools for the craft shop, and outfitting a new beauty parlor.